Cathesilta/RSNA/README.md

 ```

 ## Data Transform from dicom format to png
-data_trainsform.ipynb is to convert dicom file to png
+data_trainsform.ipynb is to convert dicom file to png.
 This may take hours to do so.

 ## Train the network